krisleech/turbo-vim/README.md

 `?` Help

-I use nerdtree for creating or moving files, but find command-t quicker for opening files.
+I use nerdtree for creating or moving files, but find CtrlP (`,p`) quicker for opening files.

 ### surround (`ys`/`cs`/`ds`)